sreeshmaheshwar/formal-power-series/examples/constrained-tree-degree/README.md

 Our desired resultant power of $x$ is therefore $(N - 2)$ and we can multiply $(N - 2)!$ by its coefficient to produce the desired sum of all multinomial coefficients, which is our answer.

-This stems from the well-known result that the number of trees on $N$ vertices with degrees $d_i$ is given by
+This stems from the known result that the number of trees on $N$ vertices with degrees $d_i$ is given by

 $$ \binom{N-2}{(d_1 - 1),\dots,(d_N - 1)}. $$

-As for the implementation, we can finds the coefficients $b_i$ directly (having precomputed inverse factorials) and raise the resultant truncated formal power series to the power $N$.
+As for the implementation, we find the coefficients $b_i$ directly (having precomputed inverse factorials) and raise the resultant truncated formal power series to the power $N$.
 This yields an $O(N \log N)$ solution using `FormalPowerSeries::pow`.

-See the source code at `solution.cpp` for implementation details.
+See the source code of `./solution.cpp` for more implementation details.